The Characteristics of a Less Conventional Website with Examples

 Only 2 Designers

-This site shows the characteristics of a slim vertical layout.
+This site has the characteristics of a slim vertical layout.
 The width of the white canvas does not expand when contents are loaded within that area.
 Its contents are concentrated within the white spaces, and no scrolling up and down is required.
 Such rare layouts should be designed with care, as the page will get very long when content gets heavy.

 Only Two Designers